Swedish is seeking RN Residents to bring their personal best.

 - Apply: Be sure to upload your resume to your application.
 Awards, honors, letters of recommendation and a cover letter are optional.
 Applications are accepted prior to receiving your RN license.

 - On-demand Text Interview: Qualified applicants will receive an email invitation to complete a text interview.

 - Screening: Applications and text interviews are screened by Talent Acquisition.

 - In-person Interview: Select candidates will be contacted to schedule in-person interviews with a hiring manager and peer interview team.
-Interviews will likely begin in end of November and end in early March.
+Interviews will likely begin in the mid April.

 - Offer: Successful candidates will be contacted by Talent Acquisition with an offer of employment.